pandoc-crossref is a pandoc filter for numbering figures, equations, tables and cross-references to them.

 figure/table/listings titles, in order of appearance in document.

-NOTE: With Pandoc 2.0.6 and up, you’ll have to explicitly separate these commands if they are close together, at least when targeting something besides LaTeX.
-So this will not work:
+NOTE: With Pandoc 2.0.6 and up, you might have to explicitly separate these commands if they are close together, at least when targeting something besides LaTeX.
+So this might not work:

 \listoffigures